Driven by the people themselves, in other words,

 Coconut Technology Centre

-CTC has operated a village youth training scheme, hosts local and international visitors, and employs people with disabilities.
-It is actively involved in craft activities, coconut shell bowl production and the re-design and scheduling of the replanting program for senile palms.
+CTC has operated a village youth training scheme, hosts local and international visitors, and employs folk with disabilities.

 “Alongside the Producers’ Association and Kokonut Pacific the CTC Foundation is an important part of the jigsaw in helping us (KPSI) to achieve the potential of the coconut industry,” said Eric Notere, Financial Controller of Kokonut Pacific Solomon Islands (2016).